Twenty years ago I started to work professionally as Forrest Gump. Here is that story.

 The first big line I crossed had to do with both a famous line from the movie and the concept of including people in on the joke.

 I thought long and hard about that interaction.
 I contemplated if, when, and how it was appropriate to use that line.
 I pulled back.
-Eventually, I determined that using the stupid is as stupid does line be done under very narrow circumstances:
+Eventually, I determined that using the stupid is as stupid does line could be used under very narrow circumstances:

 - It had to be in reference to an action and not directed at a person